MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### osu!.db

-osu!'s database of beatmaps.
+This file contains osu!'s database of beatmaps difficulties.

 ### presence.db

-Cache of osu!players logged in the Chat_Console.
+This file is a cache of osu!players logged in the Chat_Console.

 ### scores.db

-Stores historical local scores that you have acheived.
+This file contains the local leaderboards.

 ### .cfg (Configuration files)